mahaloz/ike/src/3_computer_organization/math_and_counting.md

 Which represents the number `140737351860368` in decimal.
 Yup that value took 6 bytes to represent.
 Aka `6*8` bits.

-Now that we got that all sorted out, let's go back to the computerz.
+Now that we understand the fundamentals of bits, lets move on to using them in logic.